unl-nimbus-lab/pymavswarm/.github/CONTRIBUTING.md

 pre-commit run --all-files
 ```

-We recommend running `pre-commit` before committing your code to ensure that
+We *strongly* recommend running `pre-commit` before committing your code to ensure that
 your commit follows our code style conventions.
 Any warnings from these checks
 will cause the CI to fail.